WA6YDQ/conio/readme.txt

 .list             Show numbered list of cards.
 .del              Delete the last card in the deck.
 .ruler            Display column numbers.
+.telnet [address][port]   Telnet to supplied address/port.

 Typing .submit opens a network connection.
 You will be presented with an IP address that you must change in one of the #defines at the files beginning.
 You can hit <enter> to use this address or type in a new IPv4 address.

+If you type in a new address, that address will be used as the default until the program is exited.
+The original default will be used the next time the program is started.

+This IP address is NOT used in the telnet application.
+You must type it in (along with the port) at each invocation.